RichmondRamil/shadcn-components/README.md

   - Node.js and npm (Node Package Manager) - v18.13.0

 - **😎 VS-CODE Extension:**
+  - ES7+ React/Redux/React-Native snippets - React/Redux and Javascript snippets in ES7+ with babel plugin features.
+This extension helps you by having some shortcut when creating a component.
   - Prettier - is an opinionated code formatter that supports a lot of different programming languages, like: JavaScript.
 JSON.
 JSX.
 CSS.
-  - Tailwind CSS IntelliSense - is an opinionated code formatter that supports a lot of different programming languages, like: JavaScript.
-JSON.
-JSX.
-CSS.
+  - Tailwind CSS IntelliSense - provide autocompletion, syntax highlighting and linting to tailwindcss classes.
   - Error Lens - is an extension which allows you to see error, warning and diagnostic messages in line with your code without having to hover or click on anything!

 ## 📦 Tech stack: